Ramarajabhushanudu: Biography

+Ramarajabhushanudu is posited to have lived between 1510 and 1580 by scholars.
 According to the archeological evidence (Sasanas) available in the Kasanuru village, he was a native of Kasanuru village in Simhadripuram Mandal in Kadapa district.
 He was adopted to the village.
+He is believed to belong to the Bhatraju caste.
 He was also believed to be an apprentice of the Allasani Peddana in his youth.
-He was later patronised by Krishnadevaraya and his successors.

-His real name was Bhattu Murti, though because he was the jewel (Bhushanam) of the royal court of Aliya Rama Raya, he later became known as Ramarajabhushanudu.
+His real name was Bhattu Murthi (భట్టుమూర్తి), though because he was the jewel (Bhushanam) of the royal court of Rama Raya, he later became known as Rama Raja Bhushanudu (రామరాజభూషనుడు).
 He was also a distinguished musician and played the Veena.

 Works

 His popular works are Kavyalankarasangrahamu, Vasucaritramu, Hariscandra Nalopakhyanamu, and Narasabhupaleeyamu.
 He dedicated Vasucharita to Tirumala Deva Raya and Harischandra Nalopakhyanamu to Orugnati Narasaraya.

 Style

 His work Vasucharitra is the most renowned for its use of Slesha, or double meaning.
 These poems were later imitated by many Telugu poets including Chemakura Venkata Kavi.

 Similar to Pingali Surana, he also wrote a dvayarthi (double entendre) work called Harischandra Nalopakhanam.
 Each poem of story narrates to life of the kings Harischandra and Nala.
 As he was also a musician, some of his poetic compositions had a musical flow and rhythm.